top of page

 • Best for: Families and frequent home cooks

-• Avoid glossy or colored coatings.
+• Avoid glossy lacquers, painted coatings, or unknown sealants

-FAQs — Your Utensil Questions Answered
+FAQs — Kitchen Utensil Materials Explained

 Is it better to cook with silicone or metal utensils?

-Are ceramic cooking utensils really safe?
+Are ceramic cooking utensils safe?

-Which stainless steel is the least toxic?
+Which stainless steel is best for cooking utensils?

-What utensils do professional chefs use?
+What utensils do professional cooks typically use?

 Bright silicone spatulas and whisk in green, red, yellow, and pink on white background